kingzamzon/docs/learningLab/intro-to-lit/acc.md

 # 3. Access Control
 ![image](../../static/img/ll_acc.png)

+[all links on this page are absolute in order to direct to V3 docs]: #

-Lit Protocol provides developers with a decentralized access control layer that can be used to [encrypt](https://developer.litprotocol.com/resources/glossary#encryption) content for private and permissioned storage on the open web.
-The [Lit SDK](https://github.com/LIT-Protocol/js-sdk) provides utilities that can be used for encrypting and decrypting content client-side, while [access control conditions (ACCs)](https://developer.litprotocol.com/access-control/condition-types/unified-access-control-conditions) are used to define who can decrypt and access the locked data.
+Lit Protocol provides developers with a decentralized access control layer that can be used to [encrypt](https://developer.litprotocol.com/v3/sdk/access-control/encryption) content for private and permissioned storage on the open web.
+The [Lit SDK](https://github.com/LIT-Protocol/js-sdk) provides utilities that can be used for encrypting and decrypting content client-side, while [access control conditions (ACCs)](https://developer.litprotocol.com/v3/sdk/access-control/intro) are used to define who can decrypt and access the locked data.

 ---